b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 In @sec:statistics_normal_distribution greater `variance` (and `standard deviation`) meant greater spread of points around the mean, here the greater covariance expresses the greater spread of the points around the imaginary trend line (in @fig:ch07biomassCor).
-Now, the covariance for `plantB` is like 9% greater than the covariance for `plantA` (`round(covPlantB/covPlantA * 100, digits=2)` = `jl round(covPlantB/covPlantA * 100, digits=2)`%), so can we say (based on the covariances alone) that the spread of data points is 9% greater for `plantB`?
-Nope, we cannot.
+But beware, you shouldn't judge the spread of data based on the covariance alone.
 To understand why let's look at the graph below.

 ![Effect of rainfall on plants' biomass.](./images/ch07biomassCorDiffUnits.png){#fig:ch07biomassCorDiffUnits}

-Here, we got `plantA` biomass in different units (kilograms and pounds).
-Still, logic and visual inspection of the points spread on the graph suggest that the covariances should be the same.
+Here, we got the biomass of `plantA` in different units (kilograms and pounds).
+Logic and visual inspection of the points spread on the graph suggest that the covariances should be the same.
 Or maybe not?

 ```jl
 s = """